The Inward Investment and International Taxation Review: Ecuador

 - 90 per cent of payments made to international press agencies registered in Ecuador;

 - 90 per cent of ship freight; and

 - payments for international leasing of capital assets if the interest is no higher than the LIBOR rate, unless the lessee does not opt to acquire the leased assets, provided that the leasing is not made with persons linked with the lessee or payments made to tax havens or the lease term is lower than the estimated life of the asset.

 Indirect expenses charged from abroad to companies domiciled in Ecuador by their related parties are deductible expenses for the local company or the company doing business in Ecuador, provided that such expenses do not exceed 5 per cent of the basis of the taxable income.
 In the case of companies conducting activities in the area of non-renewable natural resources, expenses connected with technical and administrative services are also considered among these indirect expenses.

 iii Double tax treaties

-Ecuador is a member of the Andean Community of Nations (CA) and is, therefore, ruled by Andean decisions on double taxation that establish, as a general principle, that income tax is only applicable in the country where the activity of the company is located, and that no withholding tax may be applied in connection with payments from one member country to another member country of the CA.
+Ecuador is a member of the CA and is, therefore, ruled by Andean decisions on double taxation that establish, as a general principle, that income tax is only applicable in the country where the activity of the company is located, and that no withholding tax may be applied in connection with payments from one member country to another member country of the CA.

 Treaties to avoid double taxation are in force with Argentina, Belgium, Brazil, Canada, Chile, France, Germany, Italy, Japan, Mexico, Romania, Spain and Switzerland.
 The treaty with Argentina is limited to air operations.